Interesting facts about lake Superior

-In winter season the temperatures are incredibly and rarely fall below minus 30 F. Which is really above the inland temperatures.
+In winter season of the temperatures of incredibly and rarely fall below minus 30 F. Which is really above the inland temperatures.

-Ice covers the rocks on the Lake Superior and it’s really interesting and amazing to see completely freezings of the Lake Superior during the most winters and around 40 to 95 percent of Lake Superior is covered with ice.
+Ice covers the rocks on the Lake Superior and it’s really interesting and amazing to see completely freezings of the superior during the most winters and around 40 to 95 percent of is covered with ice.

 It’s really amazing to know the temperatures of June July which is really amazing and calm months.

 While October and November are prone to storms.